bssrdf/DeepLearningBookCode-Volume1/README.md

 # "Deep Learning - From Basics to Practice" by Andrew Glassner

-# All Python code and Figures

-## available from Amazon at http://TK
+## Book available from Amazon at http://TK

-## These repositories contain Jupyter notebooks for all the code in both volumes, and the PNG and JPG sources for all 1000+ figures.
+## Jupyter notebooks and Figures

 # ABOUT THE CODE